Control valves are available in different types and shapes.

 (c) Flow Characteristics:

-Click Here to read full article on control valve characteristics.
+Click Here to read the full article on control valve characteristics.

 Classification of Control Valves

 - Pneumatic Actuators Animation

 - Valve Actuator Bench Set